MantisVision/webUtils/docs/playcanvas.md

 ```

 ## Usage:
+You can use this library either with the raw PlayCanvas engine or integrate it into the PlayCanvas editor.

+### PlayCanvas engine
-You can use this library in the following way:
+You can import the library in the following way:
 ```javascript
 import { URLMesh, StreamMesh } from "@mantisvision/ryskplaycanvas";